 Just kidding.
 My one will be different.

-Joking aside, I really could not find a decent, step-by-step tutorial for the situation I was in today: I wanted to use rebase --interactive to actually edit (not just reword) several past commits.
+to actually edit (not just reword) several past commits.
 So this is a kind of reminder for myself (even if very simple), and I suppose it might be useful for someone else, too.

 Let us start with this.

 Running the above script will create a fake Git repo in the current directory, with three stupidly simple and meaningless commits.
 (Note that I included a “zeroth commit” – a parentless one – since I will want to start rebasing from the “First commit”.
-Rebasing from the root commit is possible with the --root option, but that would be an exceptional situation.)
+Rebasing from the root commit is possible with the --root

 Let’s now assume that we want to fix both typos introduced in the first and the second commit.
 (Can you spot them?)
 Here is a step-by-step recipe.

 We start at the “First commit”.
-You have to give git rebase -i the last commit you don’t want to modify.
-(Yes, Git is weird.)
+You have to give git rebase -i

 git rebase -i HEAD^^^

-Next, we edit the list of commits so that the first two lines say edit instead of pick.
-We save the list and exit the editor.
+Next, we edit the list of commits so that the first two lines say edit

-Saying git status will give some information about what is happening right now.
-Saying cat file.txt will confirm where we are.
+will confirm where we are.
 Go on, try these things, I’ll wait.
-(In fact, it is a good idea to do git status after every command presented here to see what is going on.)
+(In fact, it is a good idea to do git

 Good, you’re back.
 Now fix the typo and say

-git commit --amend -m 'First commit'
+git add file.txt git commit --amend -m 'First commit' git rebase --continue

-Notice how we used git commit --amend.
+Notice how we used git commit --amend

 Let’s now fix the second commit in the editor and say

-git commit --amend -m 'Second commit'
+git add file.txt git commit --amend -m 'Second commit' git rebase --continue

 Boom, done!
 Of course, as every tutorial will tell you, don’t do that if you already pushed your changes to some server, blah, blah – you already know it.

-Now what many other tutorials don’t tell you is what happens if you forget to say --amend.
-The answer is simple: you will introduce new commits, right after the ones marked for editing.
+Now what many other tutorials don’t tell you is what happens if you forget to say --amend

 Also, things might get a little more hairy if you fix stuff in the same place, or introduce editing conflicts – but that will have to wait for another time.